-We believe that our student base of 3.11 million students at the end of 2022, which grew by approximately 445,000 new students in 2022, makes us a "world leading entrepreneur Edtech and education group" in comparison to these organization based on student numbers.
+We believe that our student base of 3.34 million students at the end of June 2023, which grew by approximately 445,000 new students in 2022 and further by 232,000 in the first half of 2023, makes us a "world leading entrepreneur Edtech and education group" in comparison to these organization based on student numbers.
 While we believe that there are no global companies directly competing with us to develop a uniquely entrepreneurial curriculum, there are comparable companies building an Edtech platform to provide alternatives or complements to the traditional education system, and also comparable education companies that are growing via acquisition.
 Such competition includes: